-If the lender has violated your rights or “breached the peace,” it’s best to seek legal counsel.
-This is also a viable option as you be able to sue and collect proceeds for damages.
+If the repossession company has violated your rights or “breached the peace,” it’s best to seek legal counsel.
+This is also a viable option as you can sue and collect proceeds for damages.

-Step 2: Call Your Creditor to Inquire About Getting the Car Back
+Step 2: Ask Your Lender How to Get Your Car Back

-The next step is to call your creditor.
+The next step is to ask your lender how to get the car back.
 In most instances, you should expect one of the following:

 Caught off guard by the repossession?
-In most states, the creditor will return the vehicle to you if you cover the outstanding balance plus any fees incurred due to the repossession.
-(You should expect to at least cover the cost of towing, storage, and attorney fees while the car was in the creditor’s possession).
+In most states, the lender will return the vehicle to you if you cover the outstanding balance plus repossession costs.
+(You should expect to at least cover the cost of towing, storage fees, and attorney fees incurred while the car was in the lender’s possession).

-But what if you were aware of the lender’s intentions to repossess the loan because they had reached out via phone or communicated in writing?
-In this case, you’d need to meet their terms and conditions of reinstatement in order to retrieve the vehicle.
+But what if you were aware of the lender’s intentions to repossess the vehicle because they had reached out via phone or communicated in writing?
+In this case, you’d need to meet their terms and conditions of reinstatement to retrieve the vehicle.

-Before you choose to reinstate the loan, run the numbers to ensure it’s the best move for your financial situation.
+Before you choose to reinstate the loan agreement, run the numbers to ensure it’s the best move for your financial situation.
 If you anticipate having trouble keeping up with the loan payments, insurance, gasoline, and maintenance costs, it may not be a good idea to reinstate it.
-By doing so, it could result in even more financial issues and damage to your credit report.
+Doing so could result in even more financial issues and damage to your credit report.

 What if the lender doesn’t allow you to reinstate the loan?
-You may be able to redeem your vehicle by paying off the outstanding balance, fees, and any other costs associated with the repossession.
+You may be able to redeem your vehicle by paying off the outstanding balance, fees, and any other costs associated with the repossession process.

 Buy Your Car at the Auction

-In most instances, creditors auction off repossessed vehicles and use the proceeds to pay on the car loan since it’s highly unlikely most who are in default can afford to redeem their loans.
-If you’re set on getting your car back after repossession, you have the option to attend the auction and purchase the vehicle.
+In most instances, lenders auction off repossessed vehicles and use the proceeds to pay on the car loan since it’s highly unlikely most who are in default can afford to redeem their loans.
+If you’re set on getting your car back after repossession, you have the option to attend the private sale or auction and purchase the vehicle.
 But, you’ll have to pay the asking price in full and cover repossession fees.

-*Quick note: If your car hasn’t yet been repossessed, but the threat is looming, reach out to your creditor right away and communicate your intention to bring the account current.
+*Quick note: If your car hasn’t yet been repossessed, but the threat is looming, reach out to your lender right away and communicate your intention to bring the account current.